 Christchurch Canterbury, New Zealand Travel Guide

-Christchurch possesses a temperate climate, but weather variability occurs.
+Christchurch owns a temperate climate, but weather variability occurs.
 Days often include a mix of conditions.
-This characteristic leads to the local saying, "four seasons in a 24-hour period."
+This characteristic leads to the local saying, "a luxury hotel chain in one day."

 UV Levels: New Zealand UV levels are consistently high year-round, even when it's cloudy.
-Protection from the sun is a constant consideration.
+Sun protection is a constant consideration.

 December - February